-The result of group 2 represents the percentages of pregnancy rate of single-time and double-times TCAI in indigenous field sheep at (46 - 48) hand (46 - 48) & (54 - 56) h of oestrus induction.
-Double-times TCAI had a higher pregnancy rate than single-time TCAI.
-Although there was no significant (p>0.05) difference, double-times TCAI in field sheep showed a highly effective pregnancy rate than single-time TCAI.
+The results for group 2 contrast the pregnancy rates from single-time and double-times TCAI in indigenous field sheep at (46 - 48) h and (46 - 48) & (54 - 56) h after oestrus induction.
+Double-times TCAI had a higher pregnancy rate than the single-time TCAI.
+Although there was no significant (p>0.05) difference, double-times TCAI in field sheep showed an effective pregnancy rate higher than that from single-time TCAI.

-The result of group 3 shows the percentage of pregnancy rate of indigenous ewes following TCAI after treatment with cervical dilators: oxytocin (OT) and oxytocin and estradiol benzoate (E2+OT) combined.
-The OT and E2+OT treatment groups have a higher pregnancy rate (50 and 55%, respectively) than the traditional restrained TCAI approach group (35%).
-Although there were no statistical differences (p>0.05) in pregnancy rates, the combined dilator (E2+OT) showed more effectiveness than the single dilator (OT).
+The results for group 3 show the pregnancy rates of indigenous ewes following TCAI after treatment with cervical dilators: oxytocin (OT) or oxytocin and estradiol benzoate (E_2 +OT) combined.
+The OT and E_2 +OT treatment groups had higher pregnancy rates (50 and 55%, respectively) than the traditional restrained TCAI approach group (35%).
+Although there were no statistically significant differences (p>0.05) in the pregnancy rates, the combined dilator (E_2 +OT) showed more effectiveness than the single dilator (OT).